-The equation for time transfer accuracy relative to UTC(USNO) in GPS is found in the SPSPS08, Appendix B.2.2.
 Time transfer dilution of precision (TTDOP) is $1/\sqrt{N}$, where N is the number is satellites visible to the user1.
 The User UTC(USNO) Error (UUTCE) calculation was performed for each day of the year.

-This computation was done only for satellites that are "good" (see 2. below).
-To meet the requirement of an average over all points in the service volume a worldwide grid with 425 points was created (see Figure 3.19).
+This computation was done only for satellites that meet the criteria of: healthy, trackable, operational, and have no NANU at each given time.
+To meet the requirement of an average over all points in the service volume a worldwide grid with 425 points was created (see Figure 3.22).
 Since time transfer accuracy can be dependent on which SVs are in view of a given location, the grid was selected to provide a representative sampling of possible user locations around the world with a variety of possible SV combinations.
 The grid has 10° separation in latitude, and 10° separation in longitude at the equator.
 The longitude spacing for latitudes away from the equator was selected to be as close as possible to the distance between longitude points along the equator while maintaining an even number of intervals.
-This yields a spacing of roughly 1100km.
+This yields a spacing of roughly 1100 km.